 11. And the question everyone wants an answer to- Is Sri Lanka safe for solo women travellers?

 Sri Lanka, for the most records has been a safer country for women.
-You will find numerous lady travellers travelling solo in full safety.
-Usually, it is suggested that you always keep yourself alert of any danger that might tend to come your way when you are travelling, but people out there are mostly nice, and take care not to offend you.
-They are speculative but do not make further steps to cause anyone trouble.
-However, with the increasing incidents of morality violation that we hear all over the world, it is always good that one dresses modestly and sensibly enough to not send out any wrong signal.
+You will find numerous lady travelers traveling solo in full safety.
+Usually, it is suggested that you always keep yourself alert of any danger that might tend to come your way when you are traveling, but people out there are mostly nice, and take care not to offend you.
+They are speculative but do not take further steps to cause anyone trouble.
+However, with the increasing incidents of morality violations that we hear all over the world, it is always good that one dresses modestly and sensibly enough to not send out any wrong signal.
 This is because Sri Lanka as a country is quite traditional in beliefs and that is why one must behave the way it is expected of you, be it in the manner you talk or dress or present yourself.
 People who like to wear clothes which aren’t modest must opt for a temporary change once you land in the country.
 It is always nice to buy a few traditional skirts which women around that place prefer wearing, both at work and for casual day outs.
-Always keep a torch if you are travelling alone at night.
+Always keep a torch if you are traveling alone at night.
 There will be times when locals would want to know you and you don’t know who to trust.
-There is no formula to being prone to a bad situation.
+There is no formula for being prone to a bad situation.
 You can only hope that you aren’t close to any and therefore, do most things in your hands to prevent any unforeseen circumstance.

 Tuk-tuk drivers are usually polite, and understand bits of English.
 There are locals who are very forward to help and can always guide you if you feel stuck on the road.
 Always talk to hotel managers if you receive trouble communicating with the subordinate staff.
-Likewise, always have a point of reference(someone like a known person who you can speak with) because that helps in breaking down a good number of things that you might keep interpreting while trying to communicate with anyone, on the road, in the train or at the hotel.
+Likewise, always have a point of reference(someone like a known person who you can speak with) because that helps in breaking down a good number of things that you might keep interpreting while trying to communicate with anyone, on the road, on the train or at the hotel.

 You are 95% safe even as a female traveller.
-But you have to be careful with few things.
-Mostly Tuk tuks in Colombo(They will tell you higher prices always you have to bargin the price).
+But you have to be careful with a few things.
+Mostly Tuk tuks in Colombo(They will tell you higher prices always you have to bargain the price).
 There is zero violence against tourists but to be honest most of the time you get cheated.

 Why must you visit Sri Lanka ASAP?